Assessment of the Core Curriculum

 • If a course satisfies more than one Core Objective (CO), its instructor may assess all COs that have not been assessed within the last five years.

 • Faculty teaching a course that satisfies the specified CO will provide a completed, data-driven assessment report during the year of assessment focused on that CO.
-The chair or their designee will answer the questions in the Reverification Proposal form in Curriculog, and attach the assessment results and a current syllabus to the form.
+The Chair or the Assessment Coordinator will answer the questions in the Assessment Plan in Watermark and attach a current syllabus.

-• If the Core Board expresses in their review any concerns regarding student performance, course content, or assessment methods, the department will be asked to report on modifications when the Core Board requests, or during the next reverification assessment of the course.
+• If the Core Curriculum Board expresses in their review any concerns regarding student performance, course content, or assessment methods, the department will be asked to report on modifications.

 • During the four years following the reverification assessment process, faculty will need to notify their department of any significant changes to CO-delivering courses (i.e., revised SLOs or substantial changes to course content or calendar).